apache/datasketches-website/docs/Theta/ThetaAccuracyPlots.md

     double est = sketch.getEstimate();   //get the estimate of u

-    sketch.rebuild(); // An optional rebuild to reduce the sketch size to k if desired
+    sketch.rebuild(); // An optional rebuild to reduce the sketch size to k.
+This ensures order insensitivity.

     // Get the upper and lower bounds (optional).